fabiohsv-cit/ciandt-components-i18n/README.md

      ...
 	 Localize.setLanguage('pt');
 	 ...
-     alert(Localize.get('Would you like to adding the product iPad in your cart?')); // it will be displayed "Gostaria de adicionar o produto iPad em seu carrinho de compras?"
+     alert(Localize.get('Would you like to add the product iPad in your cart?')); // it will be displayed "Gostaria de adicionar o produto iPad em seu carrinho de compras?"
      ...
    }]);
    ```